Law Offices of Osas Iyamu, LLC.

 An Immigrant Visa Petition for a spouse may be filed by a United States Citizen or a Lawful Permanent Resident of the United States using Form I-130 Petition for Alien Relative.

-Where the beneficiary spouse has a visa number available and is present in the United States, an adjustment of status application- green card may be concurrently filed with the Alien Relative Petition.
+If a visa number is available and the spouse is in the U.S., a green card application can be filed with the Alien Relative Petition.

 The legal standing of the petitioner i.e. U.S. citizenship or Lawful Permanent Residence status and the validity of the qualifying marriage relationship must be established.

 The validity of the qualifying marriage is determined by the law of the place where the Marriage took place.
-However, where a marriage is valid in the country where celebrated but offensive to the United States public policy, it will not be recognized as valid for immigration purposes.
+A marriage valid in its country of celebration but against U.S. public policy is not valid for immigration.

 The marriage relationship must not be fraudulent/sham or entered into solely to obtain an Immigration benefit.

-- Discrepancies in statements on questions for which a husband and wife should have common knowledge;
+6. Discrepancies in statements on questions for which spouses or partners should have common knowledge.

 Whether an alleged marriage is valid for purposes of immigration is a question of Federal law not of State law.

-Criminal penalties imposed on individuals who are convicted of having engaged in a fraudulent/sham marriage for immigration purpose.
+Courts impose criminal penalties on individuals convicted of engaging in a fraudulent or sham marriage for immigration purposes.

 A finding of marriage fraud will lead to a denial of the application and prevent the alien spouse from obtaining any immigration benefit in the future.

-The law generally prohibits the approval of an Immigrant Visa petition filed by a Lawful Permanent Resident for a spouse within five years of the date on which the petitioner became a Lawful Permanent Resident if that Lawful Permanent Resident obtained his or her Lawful Permanent Residence status through a prior marriage.
+The law prohibits approving an Immigrant Visa petition from a Lawful Permanent Resident for a spouse within five years of obtaining residency through a prior marriage.

-The Lawful Permanent Resident can overcome this prohibition if he or she establishes by clear and convincing evidence that the prior marriage was not entered into for the purpose of evading the immigration laws, or that the prior marriage ended through death.
+A Lawful Permanent Resident can overcome this prohibition by proving, with clear evidence, that the prior marriage was not to evade immigration laws or that it ended due to death.

-- The marriage was entered into in good faith; and not entered into for the purpose of obtaining Lawful Permanent Resident status for the beneficiary; or
+• The marriage was in good faith and not for obtaining Lawful Permanent Resident status for the beneficiary.

 Upon Approval the beneficiary spouse may seek an adjustment of status if in the U.S. or seek an Immigrant Visa at the United States Embassy in his or her home country.